ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 </script>
 ```

-Another advantage of first-one way of declaration that you can declare function based on certain condition for example:
+Another advantage of declaring the function using function expressions is that you can declare function based on certain condition, for example:

 ```javascript
 <script>